The reverse mathematics of the pigeonhole hierarchy

 Given a formula~$\varphi(G)$, the set $\PP$ can be divided into three categories: the conditions forcing $\varphi(G)$, the conditions forcing~$\neg \varphi(G)$, and the conditions forcing neither of those.
 A forcing question can be thought of as a dividing line within the third category.
-There are therefore two canonical implementations, by merging the third category with either the first, or the second one.
-In some cases, however, there exist intermediary forcing questions with a better definitional complexity.
+There are therefore two canonical relations satisfying \Cref{def:abstract-forcing-question}: \begin{itemize} \item $c \qvdash_0 \varphi(G)$ if there is some~$d \leq c$ forcing $\varphi(G)$.
+This relation will give the same answers to the third category and the first one. \item $c \qvdash_1 \varphi(G)$ if there is no $d \leq c$ forcing $\neg \varphi(G)$.
+This relation will give the same answers to the third category and the second one. \end{itemize} In some cases, however, there exist intermediary forcing questions with a better definitional complexity.

 Note that a forcing question for $\Sigma^0_n$ formulas induces a forcing question for $\Pi^0_n$ formulas by negating the relation, thus we shall only consider forcing questions for~$\Sigma^0_n$ formulas.
 The notion of forcing question was introduced by Monin and Patey~\cite[Section 2]{monin201pigeons} who proved two abstract theorems.
 We recall them for the sake of completeness.